C3n7ral051nt4g3ncy/about_me/README.md

 # About OSINT Tactical
-A fun python script to gain good intelligence
+A fun python script to gain intelligence

 <br>